Hamiltonian description of nonreciprocal interactions: Methods

-\textit{Acknowledgments.---} We thank L.~Hahn, A.~McRoberts, M.~Sonner, Y.~Zhang, and H.~Zhao for related discussions.
+\emph{Acknowledgments.---} We thank L.~Hahn, A.~McRoberts, M.~Sonner, Y.~Zhang, and H.~Zhao for related discussions.
 MB was funded by the European Union (ERC, QuSimCtrl, 101113633).
+RA acknowledges funding from the European Union through the ERC Starting Grant "Living Fluctuations" (No. 101114584).
 YS sincerely thanks Hongzheng Zhao for hosting during the visit at Peking University.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-This work was in part supported by the Deutsche Forschungsgemeinschaft via Research Unit FOR 5522 (project-id 499180199) and the cluster of excellence ct.qmat (EXC 2147, Project No. 390858490).
+This work was in part supported by the Deutsche Forschungsgemeinschaft via Research Unit FOR 5522 (project-id 499180199) and the Würzburg-Dresden Cluster of Excellence on Complexity, and Topology and Dynamics in Quantum Matter - ctd.qmat (EXC 2147, project ID 390858490).

-\textit{Author contributions.---} R.A., M.B., and R.M.~conceived the research.
+\emph{Author contributions.---} R.A., M.B., and R.M.~conceived the research.
 Y.S.~did the analytical calculations and performed the numerical simulations.
 R.A.~and M.B.~supervised the work on the project, and contributed equally to this work.
 All authors contributed to writing the manuscript.